 Product Availability Matrixes (PAMs) indicate the versions of operating systems, databases, and other types of data sources and targets that a product release supports.
-You can access the PAMs on the Informatica My Support Portal at https://mysupport.informatica.com.
+If you are an Informatica Network member, you can access PAMs at https://network.informatica.com/community/informatica-network/product-availability-matrices.